teweldemat/funcscript/js-port/funcscript-studio/README.md

 ## Formulas

-Use the header controls to load any saved formula or save the current expression.
+Use the header controls to create, rename, delete, or save formulas.
 Saved formulas are persisted to `window.localStorage` under the key `funscript-studio:formulas`.

 ## Test Cases

 The Test Cases panel (to the right of the editor) lets you capture variable sets for the active formula.
-Use **New** to capture the tester’s current variables as a fresh case, **Duplicate** to fork the selected case, and **Delete** when you no longer need it.
+Use **New** to capture the tester’s current variables as a fresh case, **Duplicate** to fork the selected case, **Rename** to adjust its label, and **Delete** when you no longer need it.
 Selecting a case immediately hydrates the playground, and any edits you make in the tester’s variable editor are applied back to that case in real time.
 Data is stored alongside each formula inside the same `funscript-studio:formulas` `localStorage` entry.